 The 2016 Moot problem can be found here.
 Melbourne Law School thanks the Honourable Justice Stephen Gageler of the High Court for writing the problem.

-The 2017 Competition Rules can be found here.
+The 2018 Competition Rules can be found HERE.

 The Competition Ladder will be made available here during the Competition.

-The Grand Final will be presided over by three judges, including the Honourable Justice Virginia Bell AC and the Honourable Justice William Gummow AC.
+The Grand Final will be presided over by three judges.
+We are honoured and grateful to have the Hon Justice Virginia Bell AC (HCA), the Hon Justice Pamela Tate (VSCA) and the Hon Justice Karin Emerton (VSCA) adjudicate the grand final in 2018.

 Anyone is welcome to attend.